rushiraj-gohil/slack-channel-pdf-upload/README.md

 ### 🚀 Assignment: Sending a Document to a Slack Channel via Slack APIs

-[cite\_start]This repository contains the solution for the assignment: **"Sending a Document to a Slack Channel via Slack APIs"**[cite: 1]. [cite\_start]The objective was to research, understand, and implement Slack's REST APIs to upload a specified document (a resume in PDF format) to a designated Slack channel[cite: 2, 3, 5, 7].
+This repository contains the solution for the assignment: **"Sending a Document to a Slack Channel via Slack APIs"**.
+The objective was to research, understand, and implement Slack's REST APIs to upload a specified document (in PDF format) to a designated Slack channel.

 -----